star7sri/star7sri-github.io/README.md

 ## Acknowledgements
 Big thanks to my mentor Tomomi for guiding me throughout the course of this programme and for providing valuable inputs.
-Special thanks to Mansi and Runjhun and the WWCode Datascience for their continuous support and encouragement!
+Special thanks to Mansi and Runjhun and the WWCode Datascience team for their continuous support and encouragement!

 # [Project 1: Time Series forecasting on JetRail Dataset](https://github.com/star7sri/timeseries_forecasting)